opencrvs/opencrvs-core/README.md

 There are a number of docker scripts available via `yarn`. `yarn dev` is the easiest command to run to get started (see above) but if you need to manage the docker containers some of these scripts may be useful.

 The `yarn compose:*` scripts only setup the dependencies in docker containers and not the applications in this repository.
-The `yarn compose:all:*` scripts setup everything including the applications in this repository in docker containers.
-These scripts are useful to test everything in an environment that more closely resembles staging and/or production.

-For each of the above there are:
+For the command above there is:

 - base scripts which build and start the containers.
-E.g. `yarn compose` and `yarn compose:all`
+E.g. `yarn compose`
 - `*:build` scripts which just build the images
 - `*:up` scripts which just run pre-build images in containers
 - `*:down` scripts which stop and remove the containers (along with data not stored in a volume!)